Welcome to Jera’s Jamboree.

 Hi, I’m Shaz, owner of Jera’s Jamboree.
 Home life is important to me as it’s my sanctuary!
 Our rescue dog Taz brings plenty of love and laughter to our home.
 It’s hard for me to believe he’s lived with us for 9 years (he doesn’t look that old and is still really playful).

-I’ve been married for 29 years and we have two sons in their early 20’s and even though one lives away from home in Oxford, we still do plenty together as a family throughout the year and still manage one family holiday each year.
+I’ve been married for 29 years and have two sons in their early 20’s.
+One has flown the nest and lives in Oxford but we still do plenty together as a family throughout the year and still manage one family holiday each year.

 I work part-time as an Inclusion Lead in a local school and I’m a qualified dyslexia therapist and massage therapist.
 I’m passionate about my job!
 I’m part of the operational board for my Local Authority Early Help and strongly believe in giving children and parents tools to build their resilience.
 I’m excited about multi-agency working and although a way to go yet, we’re moving in the right direction.